How to go to Thailand Floating Market

-I was particularly excited when I discovered of the way to 2 of Thailand most popular floating markets.
+I was particularly excited when I two ways to go to Thailand Floating Markets.
 Yes, I spent just USD$4 to be there!
 Join a tour group and it probably makes you poorer by USD$60-100!

 Here, I shall share with you this travel guide to Bangkok Floating Market: Damnoen Saduak Floating Market and Amphawa Floating Market.